amalgamaria/secretariat/docs/running-jobs/interactive-jobs.rst

 .. attention:: When testing code on Secretariat, it is important that you **not** run your commands on the head node (``secretariat-master``).

 When you follow the instructions on the `Logging in`_ page, you are connecting to the head node.
-To make sure that you are testing your code appropriately, please use one of the following options.
+To make sure that you are testing your code appropriately, please read the following.

 srun
 ----

 To create an ``interactive session`` on Secretariat, use ``srun`.

+.. attention:: You should use ``srun`` only to *test* your code.
+Once your code works, you should transfer it to a script.
+For more information on this, see the `Batch jobs`_ page.

 Consider the ``sbatch`` header in the example script from the `Batch jobs`_ page: